nobabas/MTRN4231/README.md

 - **vision**
   - vision_main (Yolo detection and determines centroid)

+### Interfaces
+- srv
+  - BrainCmd
+    -
+  - MoveRequest
+    -
+  - VisionCmd
+    -

+- msg
+  - MarkerData
+    - float32 id
+    - float32[] pose
+    id:   Numeric ID or sequence index of the marker.
+    pose: Flattened [x, y] vector (6 elements) representing the marker’s 3D position and orientation in the camera or world frame.
+    Explaination -
+    - This is to first put each coordinate for that specific id

+  - Marker2D
+    - float32 id
+    - float32 x
+    - float32 y
+    id: Numeric ID or sequence index of the marker.
+    x: x coordinate of world frame position of that id value.
+    y: y coordinate of world frame position of that id value.
+    Explaination -
+    - Similar to MarkerData
+    - Naming is different to avoid confusion of which interface is used
+    - This interface is used before sending it off as an array in Marker2DArray

+  - Marker2DArray
+    - Marker2D[] markers
+    markers: Flattened [id, x, y] vector (3 elements) representing the marker's 2D position in the world frame of all markers present.
+    Explaination -
+    - This is used to put each message Marker2D into the array so that it out puts as one.
+    - Example of this array used is [[0, 0.1, 0.2],[1, 0.5, 0.5],[2, 3.2, 1]]
+    - This is published as /blue_marker_coords

 >>--------------------------------------------------------------------------------------------->>
 ### Closed-Loop System Behaviour

 #### Motion Plan Overview

 #### System Flowchart

 ## Technical Components